mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/pagerduty-schedules-connector.md

 ### 2. Add the Instance REST API URL
 PagerDuty allows customers to choose the geographic service region of the PagerDuty data centers that host their account.

-- For US service region, REST API URL is (https://api.pagerduty.com).
+- For the US service region, the REST API URL is [](https://api.pagerduty.com).
-- For EU service region, REST API URL is (https://api.eu.pagerduty.com).
+- For the EU service region, the REST API URL is [](https://api.eu.pagerduty.com).

 For more information, see [Service regions](https://support.pagerduty.com/main/docs/service-regions).